-Bring your puzzle solution to Bookman’s on Speedway Family Chess Night 6:30-8:30 (First Wednesday of every month)–this month Wednesday September 7–and win a free prize.
+Bring your puzzle solution to Bookman’s on Speedway Family Chess Night, 6:30-8:30pm, first Wednesday of every month–this month Wednesday, November 2–and win a free prize.
 The whole family, new and experienced players are all invited to join us to play chess.

-More about these great American champions in puzzles to come.
+More about great Bobby Fischer games in puzzles to come.